Human male sexuality: Physical factors

 Research indicates that men tend to be attracted to young women with bodily symmetry.
 Facial symmetry, femininity, and averageness are also linked with attractiveness.
 Men typically find female breasts attractive and this holds true for a variety of cultures.
-A preference for lighter-skinned women has been documented across many cultures.
+The pigmentation of nipples and breasts appears to be the most important quality of breast attractiveness.
+Men rated women with dark nipples and dark areola as significantly more attractive than those with light-colored nipples or areola.
+Breasts of medium cup size were found to be the most attractive, however authors noted that men focused primarily on the coloration of nipples and areola rather than breast size.

+One study found a historical preference for lighter-skinned women.
+However, the accuracy of this research has been questioned by more recent research, which found a preference for women with darker skin tones.
+Experimental studies show that White men are more attracted to women with tanned and light-brown skin, rather than pale women.
+Women in the West believe that men are more attracted to women with tan skin, which likely explain why women are much more likely to tan than men, according to a 2017 study.
+There is a direct correlation between being tan and self-perceived attractiveness among young women.

+Skin color contrast has been linked to male sexual preferences across many cultures.
+Women tend to have darker eyes and lips than men, especially relative to the rest of their facial features, and this attribute has been associated with female attractiveness and femininity, yet it also decreases male attractiveness according to one study.
+Women may use cosmetics such as lipstick and eye shadow to increase their facial color contrast, or to increase the apparent distance between their eyes and eyebrows.
+A 2009 study found that East Asian people had more facial skin contrast than White people, owing to their consistently darker eyes.

 Women with a relatively low waist-to-hip ratio (WHR) are considered more attractive.
 The exact ratio varies among cultures, depending on the WHR of the women in the local culture.
 In Western cultures, a WHR of 0.70 is preferred.

-Other possible physical factors of attraction include low body mass index, low waist circumference, longer legs, and greater lower back curvature.
+Other physical factors of attraction include full lips, facial femininity, long, lustrous hair, low body mass index, and low waist circumference.
 Preference for a slim or a plump body build is culturally variable, but in a predictable manner.
 In cultures where food is scarce, plumpness is associated with higher status and is more attractive, but the reverse is true in wealthy cultures.

 Men generally prefer their wives to be younger than they are, but by how much exactly varies between cultures.
 Older men prefer greater age differences, while teenage males prefer females slightly older than they are.

 The exact degree to which physical appearance is considered important in selecting a long-term mate varies between cultures.